nanobox-io/nanobox-docs/source/getting-started/network-storage.html.md

 ###### Things to Note:
 - Filepaths of `network_dirs` are relative to the root of your app's repo.
-- If you have multiple code services that need to share network directories, the `network_dirs` config must be added to all the code services.
+- If multiple code services need to share network directories, the `network_dirs` config must be included in all the code services.
-- If a code service includes `network_dirs` in the Boxfile, but no storage service is include, one will automatically be created using the service ID `nfs1`.
+- If a code service includes `network_dirs` but no storage service is included in the Boxfile, a `nfs1` service will automatically be created.

 ### Network Directories with Multiple Storage Services
 It's possible to have multilple storage services in an app, with specific network directories stored on each.
 When using multiple storage services, you can specify which should be used be used by nesting the ID of the desired storage service under `network_dirs` config, then specifying the directory paths.